vi/pcap2udp/README.md

 Example: `./pcap2udp some_file.cap 42 127.0.0.1:0 127.0.0.1:1234`

 The file should probably be pre-filtered in Wireshark.
-Wireshark can also rell the required offset (`skip_bytes`) inside packets.
+Wireshark can also help determining required offset (`skip_bytes`) inside packets.
+Typical RTP in UDP in IPv4 in Ethernet is `42`.

 # Prebuilt executables